COMMUNITY CALENDAR: Looking for something to do in Langley? - Aldergrove Star

 .

-Cymbeline: Bard in the Valley presents the Shakespeare classic at Township 7 Winery July 6 to 16, at Douglas Park July 20 to 23, and Bakerview Farms July 27 to 29.
+Cymbeline: Bard in the Valley presents the Shakespeare classic at Douglas Park July 20 to 23, and Bakerview Farms July 27 to 29.
 Info: bardinthevalley.com.

 .

 Eco-explorer day camp: Langley Environmental Partners camps are for ages six to 10 and cost $5 per child per day plus tax.
 They run 10:30 a.m. to 1:30 p.m. at the Derek Doubleday Arboretum, 21200 block of Fraser Highway.
 Children must bring own lunch/snacks, and water, and must be dressed for the weather.
-Trash to Treasure: July 18 to 20.
 Tree Huggers: July 25 to 27.
 Feathered Friends: Aug.
 1 to 3.
 Renewable Rangers: Aug.
 8 to 10.
 Info: leps.bc.ca.

 .